istempmail/wp-istempmail/readme.txt

 and block disposable, temporary email.
 It'll give a nice warning message when users are signing up, logging in, or changing email to a fake email.

-It does not use local blacklist, but checks domain name against a service named [IsTempMail](https://www.istempmail.com/).
+It checks domain name against a service named [IsTempMail](https://www.istempmail.com/).
+If the domain name is blocked, it'll store it into your local blacklist.
+You can also update your own local whitelist and blacklist.

 The plugin will work right after installed and activated.